 Renewable Source of Energy

-One of the biggest advantages of bioenergy is that it is renewable.
-Unlike fossil fuels that take millions of years to get replenished or restored, Biomass energy, on the other hand, gets restored within a short interval of time making it abundantly available all over the world.
+Unlike fossil fuels which take millions of years to get replenished or restored, Biomass energy, on the other hand, gets restored within a short interval of time making it abundantly available all over the world.

 As I said in the introductory paragraph, bioenergy is nothing but the energy of the organic matter such as plants and animals that are stored in them in the form of chemical energy.
 You can see them everywhere.